LeonPupier/Mensible/README.md

 Autonomous update function thanks to the GitHub folder.

 # Changelog
+v1.3.0 [MAJOR]
+- New software interface
+- Displaying the video thumbnail
+- Displaying the title, date, views, owner and description
+- Setting up an installer
+- Ability to pause and stop a download
+- Queue of 4 videos at the same time
+- [Info] Support for the portable version stopped
+- [Fixing] Some URLs are not recognized
+- [Fixing] Threading works perfectly
+- [Fixing] Performance optimization/memory leak correction
+- [Fixing] Various major and minor patches

+v1.2.1 [MINOR]
+- Change of icon for the application
+- [Fixing] The Download button may not reactivate
+- [Fixing] Various minor patches

 v1.2.0 [MAJOR]
 - Changelog
 - Dynamic progress bar during download
 - Link to the windows file explorer for the music folder
 - Internet update system in stand-alone version
 - [Fixing] End of download not detected
+- [Fixing] Various minor patches

 v1.1.0 [MAJOR]
 - Playlist download supported
+- [Fixing] Various minor patches

 v1.0.0 [MAJOR]
 - Download a file from YouTube